Histotechnologist Schools

 To become a licensed histotechnician (histology technician) or histotechnologist, a person must take an exam after completing an accredited program at a histotechnology school.
 The most common national certification is offered through the American Society of Clinical Pathology Board of Certification (ASCP-BOC).

-The exam is in a computer-adaptive format and has a multiple-choice section as well as a clinical component.
+The exam is in a computer-adaptive format with a multiple-choice section and a clinical component.
 Upon passing the exam, individuals are licensed and receive a certificate.
 This HT certification is valid for three years and must be maintained through the Certification Maintenance Program (CMP).

-There are two certifications for histotechnology professionals which call for different standards of minimum educational attainment:
+There are two certifications for histotechnology professionals that call for different standards of minimum educational attainment:

 • HT(ASCP) for Histotechnicians (histology technicians), associate’s degree (typically)